 My favorite use of the portal is for booking smaller hotels that aren’t part of a chain.
 It allows you to use points for hotels pretty much anywhere!
 I even found hotels for Puerto Natales, Chile where I’ll be staying for a night before my Patagonia trip in January.
 Another benefit is that if you don’t have enough points, you can pay the rest with your Chase card.

-In some cases, you may find better flight or hotel deals by transferring your points at a 1:1 ratio to Chase’s travel partners.
+In some cases, you may find a better flight or hotel deals by transferring your points at a 1:1 ratio to Chase’s travel partners.

 Who are Chase’s travel partners?